WesleyTejeda/Note-Taker/README.md

 ## Demo
 !['GIF of deployed site'](./demo/note_taker_demo.gif)
 ## Description
-In this repository I've created a note editor that is hosted by a server and has routes for different requests.
+In this repository I've created a note editor that is hosted by a server and has routes for different requests such as posting notes and displaying saved notes.

 ## Installation
 Install command: npm install